-Getting a new credit card or loan is a quick way to improve your credit score.
-But it is not the only option.
+A quick way to improve your credit score is by using a credit card to build your credit score.
+But this is not the only option.
 Raising your credit score without a credit card is possible.

 Here are six steps you can take to boost your credit score without a credit card:

 Step 1: Check your credit score

 It may be useful to know your credit score if you don’t already.
 This will give you an indication of how much improvement you want to achieve.

 The three UK credit rating agencies Experian, Equifax and TransUnion (formerly Callcredit) are required to provide you with a free credit score check as often as once a month.
 Checking your score won’t affect your credit rating or credit score.

 A credit report can also reveal your biggest problem areas: missed payments, unpaid debt, maybe your account is linked with an ex-financial partner who is dragging down your score.
 Use this as a guide for your priority steps.

 Step 2: Register to vote with the electoral register.

 If you aren’t already on the electoral register, do it now.
 The reason is that banks use the registry to verify who you are, including your name and other basic information.
 If you are not already registered, your score will suffer and you will almost definitely be rejected for any credit application.

 If you’re living at home even temporarily, register there.
 You can get on the electoral register by registering to vote online.